lamps-wg/pkcs8-PriKeyInfoCt/draft-ietf-lamps-pkcs8-prikeyinfo-contenttypes.md

 # Introduction {#intro}

-The syntax for private-key information was originally described in {{RFC5208}} and later obsoleted by {{RFC5958}}.
+The syntax for private-key information was originally described in {{RFC5208}}, and the syntax was later revised by {{RFC5958}}.
 This document defines PKCS #8 content types for use with PrivateKeyInfo and EncryptedPrivateKeyInfo.

 # Conventions and Definitions